ucsb-cs24-m24/cs24-m24/_lab/lab05.md

 c a, c k, d 3, s 3, h 9, h j

-## Your approach for the first implementation
+## Your approach for the set-based implementation of the game

 At the start of the program, you will read in Alice and Bob's starting hands from two files.
 The names of these files are provided as command